opf/openproject/docs/user-guide/time-and-costs/progress-tracking/README.md

 >**%&nbsp;Complete** is work done (**Work** - **Remaining work**) divided by **Work**, expressed as a percentage.
 For example, if Work is set at 50h and Remaining work is 30h, this means that %&nbsp;Complete is _(50h-30h)/50h))_ = **40%**.
 Please note that these calculations are independent and unrelated to the value of **Spent time** (which is based on actual time logged).

 This means that for a work package to have a value for %&nbsp;Complete, both Work and Remaining work are required to be set.
-To make this link clear and transparent, clicking on any of the three values to modify them will display the following pop-over:
+To make this link clear and transparent, clicking on *Work* or *Remaining work* to modify them will display the following pop-over:

 ![Work estimates and progress pop-over with work-based progress reporting](progress-popover-work-based.png)